Take

 If you need to run an asynchronous process, take can be an async function or return a Promise.

-// Declaring an async function
+// Declare an async function

-take: async () => {
+export const take = async () => {

 const request = await fetch("https://example.com/some/json")